RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

 - A hardware or software failure causes the cluster to be unresponsive to client requests or administrative actions.
 - More than half of the cluster nodes lose connection with the cluster, resulting in quorum loss.

-Cluster recovery requires you to restore the cluster configuration (ccs-redis.rdb) and database persistence files to a new cluster.
+To recover a cluster and re-create it as it was before the failure you must restore the cluster configuration (ccs-redis.rdb) to the cluster nodes.
+To restore the data that was in the failed databases in the cluster to the databases in the new cluster you must restore the database persistence files (backup, AOF, or snapshot files) to the databases.
 These files are stored in the [persistent storage location] ({{< relref "/rs/administering/designing-production/persistent-ephemeral-storage.md" >}}).